Starting yoga can be a daunting prospect. So many different styles, so many teachers - which one should I try, how often should I practise?

-Bring: a yoga mat and a towel if you tend to sweat a lot.
+Bring: a yoga mat if you have one and a towel if you tend to sweat a lot.

-Arrival: Try to arrive 10-15 minutes earlier to check-in, get change and settle down.
-Being in the middle and towards the back is a great way to observe how others are moving as a guide along with the teacher who will support you during class.
+Arrival: Try to arrive 10-15 minutes before the class starts to check-in and settle down.
+Being in the middle or the back is a great way to observe how others are moving as a guide along with the teacher who will support you during class.

 Alignment: Keep a close eye on the teacher's alignment.
 Alignment refers to the precise way the body lines up in each posture.
 Safe alignment is very important to maximize each pose's benefits and minimuze the change of injury.